strangerstudios/pmpro-payfast/readme.txt

 == Changelog ==
+= 0.9 - 2020-08-21 =
+* BUG FIX: Hide the PayFast logo on checkout when a discount is applied that sets the level to be free.
+* ENHANCEMENT: Show warnings within the admin dashboard area when levels contain custom trials, not-supported billing periods.

 = 0.8.5 - 2020-07-20 =
 * BUG FIX: Fixed issue where discount code wasn't removing the recurring payments data correctly.